Alagoas curassow: Population

 Since 1977, the entire Mitu mitu population has been in captivity.
 The population numbered 44 in 2000, and by 2008, there were 130 birds in two aviaries.
 About 35% of the birds were hybrids with M. tuberosum.

 Habitat and ecology

-Mitu mitu native habitat is subtropical/tropical moist lowland primary forest, where it was known to consume fruit of Phyllanthus, Eugenia and "mangabeira."
+Pauxi mitu native habitat is subtropical/tropical moist lowland primary forest, where it was known to consume fruit of Phyllanthus, Eugenia and "mangabeira."
 It is extinct and extirpated in its native range in Alagoas and Pernambuco states, Northeastern Brazil.

 Breeding habits

 Due to their absence in the wild and lack of study previously conducted on these cracids before their extinction in the wild, not much is known about their breeding habits outside of captivity.
 Alagoas curassow females begin reproducing at about 2 years old.
 In captivity, they produce about 2–3 eggs each year.
 There has been a greater genetic variability amongst the Alagoas curassow after 1990, when hybrid breeding programs were introduced; Alagoas curassows were bred with closely related razor-billed curassows.